Beetroot in Pregnancy – Benefits, Risks, and Recipes

 6. Aids Fetal Development

-Rich in folic acid, beetroot promote healthy growth and development of your baby.
-They also aid in developing your baby’s spinal cord and brain too.
+Rich in folic acid, beetroot promotes the healthy growth and development of your baby.
+They also aid in developing your baby’s spinal cord and brain (6).

 7. Promotes a Healthy Liver